 In addition to library resources, the Internet can be helpful in finding primary sources for history assignments.
 Below are some useful links for understanding and evaluating primary source material, as well as a few digital primary source collections.

 The web is a great information resource.
-Because there is so much information you can usually find some information on your topic, however, because anyone can put anything on the web, you need to be very careful when using the web as a research source.
+There is so much information out there you can usually find some information on your topic.
+However, because anyone can put anything on the web you need to be very careful when using the web as a research source.

 Hint: Look for links providing information about the author and his or her e-mail address.
 Check for "about us," "philosophy," etc. for information about the organization.

-Consider if currency is especially important for the research topic.
+Consider if currency is especially important for your research topic.